LandazuriPaul/nest-react/README.md

 ### Client

-- The Webpack's [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) combined with the React [Fast Refresh](https://github.com/facebook/react/tree/master/packages/react-refresh) feature thanks to the [React Refresh Webpack Plugin](https://github.com/pmmmwh/react-refresh-webpack-plugin) offers an incredibly fast development process.
+- [Vite's Hot Module Replacement](https://vitejs.dev/guide/features.html#hot-module-replacement) combined with the [React Fast Refresh](https://github.com/facebook/react/tree/master/packages/react-refresh) offers an incredibly fast development process.
 When you edit and save a source file, it will only reload the corresponding module in the development server AND only **re-render the depending components without losing their state**!

 - Debugger tool so you can avoid using the native but synchronous and greed `console`'s methods.
 For more information, see the client README section about the [Debug library](./packages/client#debug-library).